Longs Peak Hiking & Climbing Overview

 Without previous alpine climbing experience, climb this as a four-day program with two skills days and two days for the ascent.
 With previous climbing experience, contact us for further details.

-Longs Peak Hiking & Climbing Dates & Pricing
+Longs Peak Hiking & Climbing Pricing, Dates and Details

 Program Cost Inclusions and Exclusions

-Transportation to the program's meeting location and during the program.
+Transportation to the program's meeting location and during the program is not included in the trip cost.
 We ask that you provide transportation for your guide from the point of rendezvous, and if there are other climbers in your program we encourage you to carpool.
+Please call for more details.

 Longs Peak Hiking & Climbing Related Courses